 Yellow fever vaccination, which is recommended for people travelling to some tropical areas of Africa and Latin America.
 The vaccination protects against yellow fever, a disease passed by mosquitoes and causes all sorts of uncomfortable symptoms like fever, chills, jaundice, muscle pain, nausea and more.
 In Hong Kong, is only available at the Department of Health’s Travel Health Service.

-Zostavax protects against shingles, a viral infection caused by the zoster virus (that also causes varicella).
-The FDA has approved for the use of the vaccine for people 50 years old and older to prevent shingles and post herpetic neuralgia10.
+Shingles have two vaccines: Shingrix and Zostavax.
+Both protect against shingles, a viral infection caused by the zoster virus (that also causes varicella).
+The FDA has approved for the use of the vaccine for people 50 years old and older to prevent shingles and post-herpetic neuralgia10.
 This vaccination is not recommended for pregnant women or those with a weakened immune system.
-The other vaccine for Shingles, Shingrix is not available in Hong Kong at the moment, but we hope to offer it to our patients soon.

 Rabies vaccination, is used to prevent rabies an acute infection of the central nervous system usually caused by a bite, scratch or licked over broken skin by an infected animal.
 When travelling, be sure to avoid contact with stray animals, as well as receive the rabies vaccine.
 High risk countries include most of central Asia and Africa.